Lake County Alimony Attorney

 Helping Clients Resolve Spousal Support Issues in Tavares and the Surrounding Areas

 A divorce affects not only your personal life but also your financial status.
 Your future may seem uncertain now that you’re faced with changing economic circumstances.
 During the divorce process, the court may determine that one party is entitled to alimony or spousal maintenance.
-At the law office of Michael E. Golub, our attorney takes the time to understand your particular situation and determine the best course of action for your circumstances.
+As a Lake County alimony attorney at the Law Office of Michael E. Golub P.A., I will take the time to understand your particular situation and determine the best course of action for your circumstances.

 - Bridge-the-gap – Bridge-the-gap alimony is designed to help one party transition from being married to being single.
 This type of alimony covers legitimate short-term needs and may not exceed two years.

-- Durational – Durational alimony is paid to one spouse for a specified period of time that the court deems appropriate for establishing financial independence.
+- Durational – Durational alimony is paid to one spouse for a specified period that the court deems appropriate for establishing financial independence.